CITY PULSE: Shared Sacred Places

 The Karachi Arts Council is hosting the 11th Aalmi Urdu Conference from November 22 to November 25, giving the people of the city an opportunity to be a part of activities and events designed to celebrate our national language.
 Call 0300-0802391 for more information.

-The ArtKaam Gallery is hosting Ghulam Mustafa’s solo art exhibition titled ‘Landscapes of Pakistan’ until November 3.
-Call 0317-1160642 for more information.
+The Canvas Gallery is hosting Madiha Hyder’s solo art exhibition titled ‘Fortuitous Collision’ from November 6 to November 15.
+Call 021-35861523 for more information.

 Vagaries of a Non-Objective Mind